Privacy and Information Sharing Policy

 The Health Records and Information Privacy Act 2002 commenced on 1 September 2004.
 This Act covers the areas of collection, use, storage and disclosure of health records and applies to organisations that collect, hold or use health information, and makes provision for the protection of that information.

-FACS also complies with the Government Information (Public Access) Act 2009 (GIPA Act).
+DCJ also complies with the Government Information (Public Access) Act 2009 (GIPA Act).
 Requests for information will be handled in accordance with the requirements of the Act.
 For more information refer to the Right to Information Policy.

 4. Policy statement